facebook/react-native-website/docs/debugging.md

 ## Accessing the In-App Developer Menu

 You can access the developer menu by shaking your device or by selecting "Shake Gesture" inside the Hardware menu in the iOS Simulator.
-You can also use the `⌘D` keyboard shortcut when your app is running in the iOS Simulator, or `⌘M` when running in an Android emulator on Mac OS and `Ctrl+M` on Windows and Linux.
+You can also use the `⌘D` keyboard shortcut when your app is running in the iOS Simulator, or `⌘M` when running in an Android emulator on macOS and `Ctrl+M` on Windows and Linux.
 Alternatively for Android, you can run the command `adb shell input keyevent 82` to open the dev menu (82 being the Menu key code).

 ![](/docs/assets/DeveloperMenu.png)